-An even more substantial increase in social media use this year were older adults ages 65 and older, which reported being active on sites like Facebook, Twitter and Pinterest.
-More so than in 2011, 34% of seniors are now using social networking sites which was up from 26% in 2010.
+An even more substantial increase in social media use this year were older adults ages 65 and older which reported being active on sites like Facebook, Twitter and Pinterest.
+More so than in 2011, 34% of seniors are now using social networking sites which is up from 26% in 2010.

 http://www.SeniorsGuideOnline.com has also seen a rise in activity and followers on the company’s Twitter and Facebook pages in the recent year.
-Seniors Guide is for seniors, their adult children and industry professionals who are searching online for housing, home care and other options to help with aging.
+Seniors Guide Online helps seniors, their adult children and industry professionals in their search online for housing, home care and other options to help during an aging crisis.

-“What makes social networking attractive to older adults, is their ability to keep close with their social ties in a convenient, easy-to-use way,” says Katharine Ross, Director of Publishing for Seniors Guide.
+“What makes social networking attractive to older adults is its ability to help keep close with their social ties in a convenient, easy-to-use way,” says Katharine Ross, Director of Publishing for Seniors Guide.
 “While Facebook is the most popular social site for seniors and adult children, we are also starting to see a lot of Pinterest users from this audience.”

 The Pew study found that while 66% of adults ages 18+ are actively using Facebook, only 12% of this same demographic are on Pinterest.
 Despite the large difference in number of users, Ross says it makes sense.

 According to the study, Pinterest’s largest demographic are adult females.
-Nearly a fifth of women online are on Pinterest – which is a 19% total.
+Nearly a fifth of women online are on Pinterest – 19% total.